 This reward allows to compute a measure of the quality of each activity parameter value, measuring how much progress it provided in a recent time window.
 Both extreme cases, when an activity is already mastered or when it is impossible to solve, will have a reward of zero.
 Moreover, parameter values providing a faster progress are assumed to be better than others.
 The algorithm to compute the reward is presented in Alg.~\ref{alg:computeRewZPDES}.

 A pure selection, based solely on the previous considerations, would explore all possible activities that could be generated in the activity space from the start of the work process.
 This would have two drawbacks.
 First, the type and difficulty of the exercises proposed could change too often and reduce the learners' motivation and engagement.
 Second, it might not be possible to explore all activity parameters to estimate the learning progress they are providing.
 To ensure that learners remain in challenging but possible to achieve areas and to be able to assess the quality of each parameter, a mechanism to limit exploration is introduced.

-Inspired by the Zone of Proximal Development theory \cite{vygotsky1978mind} and the concept of Flow \cite{csikszentmihalyi1975beyond}, a pedagogical expert has the possibility to specify rules that define an evolving set of possible/activated activities, judged relevant for the student.
+Inspired by the Zone of Proximal Development theory \cite{SRvygotsky1978mind} and the concept of Flow \cite{SRcsikszentmihalyi1975beyond}, a pedagogical expert has the possibility to specify rules that define an evolving set of possible/activated activities, judged relevant for the student.
 These activities keep the student in the zone of Flow or in the Zone of Proximal Develpment (ZPD) based on his successive results (see Fig.~\ref{fig:ZPF}).

 The goal is to propose activities that are neither too easy nor too difficult, without having to try all possible activities.
 The different possible activities proposed by the algorithm are then the active ones which are inside the ZPD.
 The use of the ZPD offers three advantages: it helps to improve motivation as discussed before, it further reduces the need of quantitative metrics for the educational design expert and it provides a more predictive choice of activities.